 Pioneers of BeaufortPrint Page

-Memorial to the pioneers of Beaufort.
+A monument commemorates the pioneers of Beaufort.

 Early settlers in the area were the Kirkland Brothers and a Mr. Hamilton; the latter took up Trawalla Station in 1838.
 The station was taken over by Adolphus Goldsmith in 1841 and he developed the property into a rich grazing enterprise.
 Lake Goldsmith was named after him.